Falsifying Business Records

 As New York white collar criminal defense lawyers and former Manhattan prosecutors who managed, investigated and prosecuted significant white collar schemes involving Falsifying Business Records, Forgery, Grand Larceny and Criminal Possession of a Forged Instrument, the partners at Crotty Saland PC understand the gravity of these allegations and have the experience to ascertain and mount your defense.

-For extensive information on New York white collar crimes including Falsifying Business Records, please review the New York White Collar Crime section of Crotty Saland PC’s website.
+For extensive information on New York White Collar crimes including Falsifying Business Records and each of the offenses addressed above, please review the New York White Collar Crime section of Crotty Saland PC’s website.
 Additional information, including legal decisions, criminal statutes and cases in the news, can be found on the New York Criminal Lawyer Blog.

 Call us at (212) 312-7129 or contact us online today to discuss your case and possible defenses.